dyxstat/MetaCC/README.md

 ## Implement the post-processing step of the MetaCC binning module
 Initial draft genomic bins are assessed using [CheckM](https://github.com/Ecogenomics/CheckM).
 Then the post-processing step of the MetaCC binning module is conducted for partially contaminated bins with completeness larger than 50% and contamination larger than 10% in order to purify the contaminated bins.
-Please make sure that the OUTPUT_directory is the same as your directory in the pipeline action.
 ```
 python ./MetaCC.py postprocess --cover -v FASTA_file Contaminated_Bins_file OUTPUT_directory
 ```